AllenCellModeling/aicsimageio/docs/ROADMAP.md

 The [mission](./MISSION_AND_VALUES.HTML) of `aicsimageio` is to provide a method to fully read and convert from an existing proprietary microscopy file format to, or _emulate_, a Python representation of the community standard metadata model regardless of image size, format, or location.
+To work towards this mission, we have set a few high-level priorities over the upcoming months:

 * Enable **reading and writing to remote sources** quick and easy
 * Make **writing n-dimensional images** with partial or complete metadata **simple**